Adolescent Lying: What It Costs and What to Do

 Why do adolescents tend to lie more than children?
-Usually for freedom's sake - to escape punishment for misbehavior or to get to do what has been forbidden.
+Usually for freedom's sake — to escape punishment for misbehavior or to get to do what has been forbidden.
 To many teenagers, lying seems to be the easy way to get out of trouble or to get to do some adventure that has been disallowed.
-As described in an earlier blog about mid-adolescence (ages 13 - 15), because of the intense push for freedom at this stage, this is often when the most frequent lying seems to occur.
+As described in an earlier post about mid-adolescence (ages 13-15), because of the intense push for freedom at this stage, this is often when the most frequent lying seems to occur.

 Lying is deceptive for adolescents in more ways than one because deceiving others proves deceptively complex.
-What seems simpler at the moment proves more problematic over time.
+What seems simple at the moment proves more problematic over time.
 The "easy way out" turns out to be extremely expensive, particularly for teenagers who have gotten so deeply into lying that they feel trapped in a world of dishonesty, a world of their own fabrication.
 To these young people, it can be helpful for parents to itemize the high cost of lying in order to encourage a return to truth.
-What to tell their errant teenager?
-Explain some common costs that liars pay.

-2) LIARS ARE DOUBLE PUNISHED.
+- LIARS ARE DOUBLY PUNISHED.
 Lying is a gamble.
-If the teenager is not found out, then there is no punishment; but if the teenager is found out, he or she is often punished twice - first for the offense, and second for lying about it.
+If the teenager is not found out, then there is no punishment, but if the teenager is found out, he or she is often punished twice - first for the offense, and second for lying about it.
 Liars double up the consequences for getting caught.

-3) LIARS COMPLICATE THEIR LIVES.
-Liars have to remember two versions of reality: what they actually did (the truth of what happened) and the lie they told about what they did (the falsehood they created.)
+- LIARS COMPLICATE THEIR LIVES.
+Liars have to remember two versions of reality: what they actually did (the truth of what happened) and the lie they told about what they did (the falsehood they created).
 Keeping this distinction clear proves twice as complicated as telling the truth.
 Liars have to manage double lives.

-4) LIARS LIVE IN FEAR.
+- LIARS LIVE IN FEAR.
 Concealing the truth, liars have to live in hiding.
-They wonder and worry whether the deception they created will hold up or come crashing down around them if they are caught.
+They wonder and worry whether their deception will hold up or come crashing down around them if they are caught.
 Liars live in fear of being found out.

-5) LIARS FEEL OUT OF CONTROL.
-Covering up one lie with another, pretty soon liars lose track of all the lies they've told.
-They find it harder and harder to keep their story straight.
+- LIARS FEEL OUT OF CONTROL.
+Covering up one lie with another, liars soon lose track of all the lies they've told.
+They find it harder to keep their story straight.
 Liars can't remember all the lies they've told.

-7) LIARS ARE LONELY PEOPLE.
+- LIARS ARE LONELY.
 To avoid questions and to keep from being found out, liars distance themselves from those to whom the lies were told.
 They become isolated from family and friends they have deliberately misled.
 Liars cut off closeness to those they care about and love.

-9) LIARS OUTSMART THEMSELVES.
+- LIARS OUTSMART THEMSELVES.
 A lie is a trick to get others to believe what really isn't so.
 It assumes others are gullible or stupid.
-But most lies don't hold up.
-They don't last.
-They are discovered.
+But most lies don't hold up: They don't last, and they are discovered.
 Liars are not as smart as they like to think.

-11) LIARS ARE HARD TO BELIEVE.
-The more lies are found out, the less easy it becomes for liars to be believed when they are actually telling the truth.
+- LIARS ARE HARD TO BELIEVE.
+The more lies are found out, the less easy it becomes for liars to be believed when they actually tell the truth.
 Liars lose credibility.

-12) LIARS ARE STRESSED.
-It takes a lot of energy, attention, and effort to keep up a false impression all the time.
+- LIARS ARE STRESSED.
+It takes a lot of energy, attention, and effort to keep up a false impression.
 It's nerve-wracking and fatiguing to keep so many phony stories straight.
 Liars live under a lot of pressure.

-14) LIARS LEARN THE LESSON OF LYING.
+- LIARS LEARN THE LESSON OF LYING.
 Liars discover that it is far easier to be the person lied to than to be the one who has been telling all the lies.
-Liars learn that though it can be hard to tell the truth, it makes life even harder when they lie.
+Liars learn that though it can be hard to tell the truth, lying makes life even harder.

 So, when the adolescent lies, what might parents helpfully do?

-3. Apply some symbolic reparation - a task the teenager must do that he or she would not ordinarily have to do, to work the offense off.
+- Apply some symbolic reparation — a task the teenager must do that he or she would not ordinarily have to do — to work the offense off.

-6. Finally, state that you intend to reinstate trust and the expectation of truth in order to give him a chance to resume an honest relationship and so you do not drive your selves crazy with distrust.
-Most important, explain you reinstate trust because in a healthy family people should be able trust each other to tell the truth.
+- Finally, state that you intend to reinstate trust and the expectation of truth in order to give him a chance to resume an honest relationship and so you do not drive yourselves crazy with distrust.
+Most important, explain that you reinstate trust because in a healthy family people should be able trust each other to tell the truth.
 If lying occurs again, repeat the sequence.
 You can't stop the teenager from choosing to lie, but you can definitely treat lying as something that needs to stop.

-In closing, remember the Ten Most Common Adolescent Lies:
+In closing, remember the 10 Most Common Adolescent Lies: